KILTprotocol/spec-ext-credential-api/readme.md

 #### Proposed Verifiable Credential

 The `ProposedCredential` is a partial `KiltCredentialV1`.
-The attester proposes the content of structure of the credential.
+The issuer proposes the content and structure of the credential.
-Since the attester might not yet know the subjects DID, the `credentialSubject.id` property is optional.
+Since the issuer might not yet know the subjects DID, the `credentialSubject.id` property is optional.
 The credential is also not attested, therefore the `proof` and `issuanceDate` properties are missing.

 ```javascript